jupyter/docker-stacks/docs/using/common.md

 ### Others

 You can bypass the provided scripts and specify an arbitrary start command.
-If you do, keep in mind that features supported by the `start.sh` script and its kin will not function (e.g., `GRANT_SUDO`).
+If you do, keep in mind that features, supported by the `start.sh` script and its kin, will not function (e.g., `GRANT_SUDO`).

 ## Conda Environments